berkay-ai/adaptive-ai-chatbot/02.echo-bot/README.md

 pip install -r requirements.txt
 python app.py

-Bot Framework Emulator üzerinden şu endpoint ile bağlanabilirsiniz:
-http://localhost:3978/api/messages
+You can connect via the Bot Framework Emulator using the following endpoint: http://localhost:3978/api/messages

 ---